zoom/zoom-chatbot-claude-sample/readme.md

 Before you can use this chatbot, you'll need the following:

 - Node.js (version 12 or later)
-- npm (comes with Node.js)
 - A Zoom account
-- An Anthropics account
+- An Anthropic AI account

 ## Setup